robbytables/bug-free-invention/unit-2-control-flow/instructor-resources/05-conditionals/05-conditionals-slides.md

 ## Discussion: What Do You Notice?

-Consider the following pseudocode for "French toast à la GA."
+Consider the following pseudocode for "French toast à la Robby."

 ```
 1) Dip the bread in eggs.